GashinRS/kvasir-server-fork/Writerside/topics/Inbox.md

 This should immediately return a `202 Accepted` response.
 The Kvasir Knowledge Graph follows an eventual consistency model, so the changes may not be immediately visible in queries.

+> The data is stored in the default graph of the Knowledge Graph, unless the change request contains the key `kss:graph`
+> with the desired named graph IRI as value.
+> {style="note"}

 ## Delete mutation

 Delete mutations work similarly to insert mutations, but with a different keyword.
 For example, the following operation